The Best Modern Leather Boot

 Fit and Feel

 Putting on the Rebula 3 on the for the first time you immediately feel the difference and improvement over the previous two generations.
 The fit is more accommodating to a variety of foot types and adjusts easily to the shape of your foot.
 Lacing the boots up gives you a nice, locked-in sensation thanks to the Wave Lacing system that is used on other boots like the Morelia Neo 2 MiJ.
 I recommend going true to size because although it is a leather boot, there is not that much stretch to the upper.
 If you have narrower feet then you might want to go down a half size, though it might not be necessary.
+(Edit: Actually go for the half size down, it’ll provide for a better fit.)

 The fit in the heel has improved a lot over the previous two models.
 It locks your heel in better than the first Rebula without being too tight like the Rebula 2 was.
 I also want to point out the clever use of cables that extend from the heel to the leather part of the boot that helps lock in your heel and foot.
 A quick word too about the tongue, which is thin but has these lines running through them that prevents lace bite.
 It is quite a wide tongue but once laced up, it isn’t noticeable at all and helps with the overall lockdown of the boot.